Construction19 Best Construction Management Software in Australia (2026)

 Pricing

 SAP is a premium investment.
-Business One is more accessible for mid-sized firms, while S/4HANA is a multi-million dollar investment reserved for the largest industry players.
+Business One is more accessible to mid-sized firms, while S/4HANA is a multimillion-dollar investment reserved for the largest industry players.

 5. Oracle Fusion Cloud